PSC Procedural Statement: After-the-Fact Purchases

 B. Processing of After-the-Fact Purchases

 Review and approval of the After the Fact form is accomplished in the CU Marketplace.
-ATFs of $50,000 or less may be approved by the appropriate Vice Chancellor (or her/his delegate), who must communicate this approval to the PSC.
-In addition, on a quarterly basis, the Vice Chancellor (or delegate) must provide a report of such approvals to the Assistant Vice President/University Controller.
+ATFs of $50,000 or less must be approved by the appropriate Vice Chancellor (or her/his delegate).

 All supplier inquiries must be handled by the initiating organizational unit.
 Supplier inquiries will be handled by the PSC only after completion of the ATF process and then only if the ATF is approved.